Dynamical pairs with an absolutely continuous bifurcation measure: Local properties of bifurcation measures

 Since $\phi_0(0)=(z_1(0),\ldots,z_{m}(0))\in(\supp(\mu_{f_0}))^k$, the measure

 has (finite) strictly positive mass in $\Omega$.
 In particular, the measure

 converges to a non-zero finite mass positive measure on $\Omega$.
-As $r$ is a local holomorphic diffeomorphism, there exists a neighborhod of $0$ in $\B$ such that we have $r^*{\mathrm{Leb}}=v\cdot \mathrm{Leb}$ for some smooth function $v>0$.
+As $r$ is a local holomorphic diffeomorphism, there exists a neighborhood of $0$ in $\B$ such that we have $r^*{\mathrm{Leb}}=v\cdot \mathrm{Leb}$ for some smooth function $v>0$.
 Whence

 By the change of variable formula and Fubini,